 There are two ways you can use this resource.

-First: you can just scroll through and read every career option we’ve got in our list.
-This might be useful if you have literally no clue what you want to do and need some inspiration about your future career in psychology, but it might take a while.
+First, you can read every career option on our list.
+This might be useful if you have no clue what you want to do and need some inspiration about your future career in psychology, but it might take a while.

 Second: you can use the links below to jump straight to a career that catches your eye.
 This will save time if you already have a rough idea of what psychology job you might want to do.
-We’ve helpfully put the links in alphabetical order so, you can find the one you’re looking for quickly and easily.
+We’ve helpfully put the links alphabetically so you can find the one you’re looking for quickly and easily.

 What Do Psychologists Do?

 Individuals who delve into a career in psychology are often multifaceted in their roles.
 Whether operating from a lab, guiding students in a school, or directing their private practice, a unifying thread ties them all: a profound engagement with research.
 Psychologists are deeply committed to unraveling the intricacies of human behaviors and responses.
 Their quest is to decode the myriad factors—both internal and external—that shape our thoughts, emotions, and actions.
 Through rigorous research and exploration, psychologists seek to understand the foundational reasons underpinning our diverse human experiences and reactions.

 That being said, responsibilities vary.
 Psychologists may be hired to:

 As you can see, there isn’t just one way to be a psychologist.

 Where Can You Get Hired as a Psychologist?